duwei-astro/lensing-dynamics-inference/README.md

 notebooks/supplementary_figures/
 ```

-They use the supporting data included in this repository and, where
+They use data included in this repository and, where
 required, additional files from the Zenodo archive linked above.

-The notebooks currently read the Zenodo files from directories under `../../../NA_zenodo/`.
+Some notebooks currently read the Zenodo files from directories under `../../../NA_zenodo/`.
 Users should download and extract the required files while preserving the expected directory structure, or update the input paths in the notebooks accordingly.

 Run all cells in the relevant notebook to reproduce the corresponding
 main-text or Supplementary figure.
 The generated figures are saved in the